 1901 (September) salvage operations cease

-1902 (May) Mechanism identified within the Museum by Spyridon Stais (Saturday May 18, Julian calendar)
+1902 (May) Mechanism identified within the Museum by Spyridon Stais (Saturday May 23, Julian calendar - modern date May 18)

 1902 (June) Mechanism fragments put on public display